What are the…

 The Amorites were warlike mountaineers.
 They are represented on the Egyptian monuments with fair skins, light hair, blue eyes, curved or hooked noses, and pointed beards.
 They are supposed to have been men of great stature; their king, Og, is described by Moses as the last “of the remnant of the giants” (Deuteronomy 3:11).
 Both Sihon and Og were independent kings.

-Only one word of the Amorite language survives, “Shenir,” the name they gave to Mount Hermon (Deuteronomy 3:9).
+Amorite is the name of the language of the Amorites.
+It is one of four closely related Semitic languages (Amorite, Ugaritic, Phoenician and Ancient Aramaic).
+One word of the Amorite language which survives is “Shenir,” the name they gave to Mount Hermon (Deuteronomy 3:9).

 The discrepancy supposed to exist between Deuteronomy 1:44 and Numbers 14:45 is explained by the fact that the terms “Amorites” and “Amalekites” are used synonymously for the “Canaanites.”